-I hope you brought your appetite with you, because today we are going to discuss some dishes truly unique to Korea!
+I hope you brought your appetite with you because today we are going to discuss some dishes truly unique to Korea!
 Some are loved and some are loathed, but one thing is for sure—they definitely do stand out.
 Korean culture is known for its food, but these dishes are on another level.
 If you’re feeling brave, daring, and adventurous, then you might want to give some of these a shot.

 For those who are looking for some new Korean vocabulary for their studies, we will also include the Korean names of each food so you can identify them if you go to a restaurant.
 This is a good chance to update your flashcards.
 If you want to learn Korean and being introduced to some new unique menu items, then you’ve come to the right place!

 Note: If you’re dying to know how to pronounce the cool looking characters next to the words below, you can get a free guide to learn Hangeul (Korean alphabet) here.
 Most people learn to read in about one hour.

 1. Beondegi (번데기) – Silkworm Larvae

 This is a popular snack food in Korea that you can get from street vendors or that is served with drinks at some restaurants.
 If you haven’t tried street food before Korea is a good place to start.

 The silkworm are first seasoned, and then boiled or steamed.
 Beondaegi have a somewhat soft and crunchy texture, and are served in a paper cup on the street or in a bowl at restaurants.